darshit1405/maths_for_AIML/README.md

 Maths has always been my favorite subject since childhood.
 I naturally understand new concepts quickly and enjoy going deeper into the logic behind them instead of just memorizing formulas.

-Because of this, I approach AI/ML problems with a strong focus on clarity, reasoning, and understanding how things actually work.
+Because of this, I approach AI/ML problems with a focus on clarity, reasoning, and understanding how things actually work.

 ---